- The car: Volvo S90 D4 Momentum

 It’s not just the exterior that’s easy on the eye, either.
 The S90’s dashboard is dominated by a large touchscreen that has let Volvo slash the number of buttons and create a modern, minimalist ambience that’s refreshingly different from anything in German rivals.

-Unfortunately, while the idea of a screen that lets you swipe, pinch and scroll as you do with your iPad sounds good in theory, in reality I found it made simple tasks such as changing the radio station or the temperature quite difficult on the move.
+Unfortunately, while the idea of a screen that lets you swipe, pinch and scroll as you do with your iPad sounds good in theory, in reality I’m finding it makes simple tasks like changing the radio station or the temperature quite difficult on the move.
 This would be less of a problem if the voice control wasn’t so hit and miss – although, to be fair, it’s no worse than the system in the Audi A4 that I ran previously.

 For all the latest reviews, advice and new car deals, sign up to the Lombardyexperience? newsletter